Find Affordable College Courses

 100% Women

 Vanderbilt University comes in at #10 on our list of the most popular colleges offering doctor's degrees in cognitive science.
-The average in-state tuition for full-time undergraduates is $54,840 per year, while in-state graduate students, on average, pay $51,600 per year.
-For the 2020-2021 academic year, 1 doctor's degrees were handed out to cognitive science majors at Vanderbilt.
+The average in-state tuition for full-time undergraduates is $61,618 per year, while in-state graduate students, on average, pay $54,744 per year.
+During the most recent year for which we have data, 1 people received their doctor's degree in cognitive science from Vanderbilt.

 Below are some popular majors that are similar to cognitive science that offer doctor’s degrees.